xngln/todo/README.md

 # todo
 Simple todo app to learn about fullstack dev cycle, from frontend to backend to deployment.

-Frontend is built with VueJs and served by Netlify.\n Backend is built with ExpressJs using MongoDB, and hosted on Heroku.
+Frontend is built with VueJs and served by Netlify.

+Backend is built with ExpressJs using MongoDB, and hosted on Heroku.

 Come back soon to see a live version!